 This Xavier University on-campus club is open to all students interested in the occupational therapy profession.
 It provides networking opportunities among classmates, a forum for student focus on professional activities, sharing of professional information, and the opportunity to become involved in the American Occupational Therapy Association.

-Xavier's Master of Occupational Therapy program has Accreditation Status through 2024-2025 as granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, c/o Accreditation Department, North Bethesda, MD 20852-4929, 301-652-AOTA; www.acoteonline.org.
-The Occupational Therapy Doctorate program was granted Candidacy Status by ACOTE in December 2019.
+Xavier's Occupational Therapy Doctorate program has active Accreditation status through 2029-2030 as granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, c/o Accreditation Department, North Bethesda, MD 20852-4929, 301-652-AOTA; www.acoteonline.org.
+The Master of Occupational Therapy program has Accreditation status (in-active in process) through 2024-2025.

 FOR MORE INFORMATION